mattiadurso/keypoints_factory/README.md

 ### MegaDepth-1500
 [MegaDepth-1500](https://arxiv.org/abs/2104.00680) (MD1500)  is a curated subset of the MegaDepth dataset, designed to maintain a uniform covisibility ratio across image pairs, unlike IMC where the distribution is Gaussian-shaped.
 We follow the standard MD1500 evaluation protocol, assigning a score of 180 degrees when essential matrix recovery fails or the error is greater than 10 degrees.
 To ensure fairness, results are computed for all evaluated methods at keypoint budgets of 2K and 30K.

+The benchmark computes the same metrics as the Graz High-Resolution Benchmark.

 Use the following command to run it.
 ```bash
 python benchmarks/benchmark_parallel.py --benchmark-name md  # for single test